 Coast of Manado - North Sulawesi

-The main religion in this area is Christian, brought in by Portuguese and Dutch missionaries; the result is hundreds of churches,
+The main religion in this area is Christian, brought in by Portuguese and Dutch missionaries; the result is hundreds of churches, varying from basic to Cathedral-like buildings.

 Manado has changed a lot in recent years due to a building boom at the end of the nineties.
-The Manado Boulevard, what used to be the

-city's coastline, is transformed into a strip full of shopping malls which are built on new proclaimed land on the sea side.
+The Manado Boulevard, what used to be the city's coastline, is transformed into a strip full of shopping malls which are built on new proclaimed land on the sea side.

-Manado is filled with restaurants, shops and bustling markets.
+Manado is filled with restaurants, shops and bustling markets

 The mountainous area surrounding the city, the Minahasa Highland, is just 25km away from Manado.
-With its cool climate, easy to climb active volcano's, hot springs,
+With its cool climate, easy to climb active volcano's, hot springs, beautiful lakes and scenic markets is worth a visit.
+There is even a possibility to explore the mountain area on a horse!

+In between some hardcore diving it might be an idea to do 1 or 2 day-trips.
 For animal and nature lovers there is the Tangkoko Nature Reserve near Bitung, about 40km from Manado.

 At the reserve you can admire the Tarsier, the world's smallest primate!